 Although there’s nothing official about it, it’s traditional to say the March or vernal equinox signals the beginning of spring in the Northern Hemisphere and autumn in the Southern Hemisphere.
-This equinox does provide a hallmark for the sun’s motion in our sky, marking that special moment when the sun crosses the celestial equator going from south to north.
-The 2017 vernal equinox arrived on March 20 at 10:29 UTC.
-In the Northern Hemisphere, we’re enjoying earlier sunrises, later sunsets, softer winds, sprouting plants.
-Meanwhile, the opposite season – later sunrises, earlier sunset, chillier winds, dry and falling leaves – south of the equator.
-For all of us, the moon will be at the last quarter phase.
-Follow the links below to learn more about this equinox.
+This equinox does provide a hallmark for the sun’s motion in our sky, marking the passage of the sun across the celestial equator, going from south to north.
+The March 2018 equinox happens on March 20 at 16:15 UTC, which is 11:15 a.m.
+Central Daylight Time for us in the central U.S.; translate to your time zone.

-What is an equinox?
-Each equinox and solstice is an astronomical event, caused by Earth’s tilt on its axis and ceaseless motion in orbit.
-The equinox is also an event you can think about as happening on the imaginary dome of our sky.
+The equinoxes and solstices are caused by Earth’s tilt on its axis and ceaseless motion in orbit.
+You can think of an equinox as happening on the imaginary dome of our sky.

-The Earth-in-space view is that, because Earth doesn’t orbit upright, but is instead tilted on its axis by 23-and-a-half degrees, Earth’s Northern and Southern hemispheres trade places in receiving the sun’s light and warmth most directly, as Earth orbits the sun.
+The Earth-in-space view is that, because Earth doesn’t orbit upright, but is instead tilted on its axis by 23 1/2 degrees, Earth’s northern and southern hemispheres trade places in receiving the sun’s light and warmth most directly, as Earth orbits the sun.
 We have an equinox twice a year – spring and fall – when the tilt of the Earth’s axis and Earth’s orbit around the sun combine in such a way that the axis is inclined neither away from nor toward the sun.

 At the equinox, Earth’s two hemispheres are receiving the sun’s rays equally.
-Night and day are approximately equal in length.
-The word equinox comes from the Latin aequus (equal) and nox (night).
+Night and day are often said to be equal in length.
+In fact, the word equinox comes from the Latin aequus (equal) and nox (night).
+For our ancestors, whose timekeeping was less precise than ours, they likely did seem equal.
+But we today know it’s not exactly so.

 The video below was the Astronomy Picture of the Day for March 19, 2014.
 APOD explained: